-We are highly dependent on the research and development, clinical, legal, financial and business development expertise of John M. Leonard, M.D., our President and Chief Executive Officer, Glenn Goddard, our Executive Vice President and Chief Financial Officer, José E. Rivera, our Executive Vice President, General Counsel, and Andrew Schiermeier, our Executive Vice President, Development and Corporate Strategy, as well as the other principal members of our management, scientific and clinical teams.
+We are highly dependent on the research and development, clinical, legal, financial and business development expertise of John M. Leonard, M.D., our President and Chief Executive Officer, Glenn Goddard, our Executive Vice President and Chief Financial Officer, José E. Rivera, our Executive Vice President, General Counsel, Andrew Schiermeier, our Executive Vice President and Chief Operating Officer and Laura Sepp-Lorenzino, our Executive Vice President and Chief Scientific Officer as well as the other principal members of our management, scientific and clinical teams.
 Although we have entered into employment arrangements with our executive officers, each of them may terminate their employment with us at any time.
 We do not maintain "key person" insurance for any of our executives or other employees.